PriyankaGowda2005/automateAssignment/README.md

 1. **Message Box Task (UI Automation)** - Create and configure a Message Box task
 2. **Form with Upload Flow (UI Automation)** - Create a form with Textbox and File Upload controls
 3. **Learning Instance API Flow (API Automation)** - Create and validate Learning Instances via API

+## 🎥 Demo Videos

+Watch the automation in action:

+- 📹 **[Use Case 1: Message Box Task Demo](./useCase1.mp4)** - Complete flow of Message Box task creation and configuration
+- 📹 **[Use Case 2: Form with Upload Flow Demo](./useCase2.mp4)** - Complete flow of form creation with file upload functionality

+> Click on the video links above to watch the automated test executions.
+Videos will open in GitHub's video player.

 ## 🛠 Framework & Tools